 The final component of the Democracy Works program is Forum Education, which has been actively conducted with the SYC.
 The results of this will be seen at the student-led State of Solano Education Forum coming in April, 2023.

-The programs have met with enthuastic support from elected officials.
+The programs have met with enthusiastic support from elected officials.
 “It’s absolutely wonderful to see young people involved,” said Vacaville council member Wylie.
-“As a retired teacher, I understand the important of a hands-on approach.
+“As a retired teacher, I understand the importance of a hands-on approach.
 So I say to LWVSC, keep it up!”

-Vacaville council member Chapman recalls that during the Civil Rights Movement, the churches were the ones teaching people how to gather information about local elections and bring it back to their members to share and educate so that important decisions wouldn’t be made without their input.
+Vacaville council member Chapman recalls [also a LWVSC Board member] that during the Civil Rights Movement, the churches were the ones teaching people how to gather information about local elections and bring it back to their members to share and educate so that important decisions wouldn’t be made without their input.
 “That’s what this program does for students,” she said.

 Fried hopes to expand this pilot program to more high schools and community colleges in Solano County, as well as take it to LWV National so that it can be used in other communities around the country.